LaunchCodeEducation/skills-back-end-java/java4python/control-flow/README.md

     System.out.println(i);
 ```

 In Python the for loop can also iterate over any sequence such as a list, a string, or a tuple.
-Java also provides a variation of its for loop that provides the same functionality in its so called *for-each* loop, or *for-in* loop.
+Java also provides a variation of its for loop that provides the same functionality in its so-called *for-each* loop, or *for-in* loop.

 In Python we can iterate over a list as follows: